insait-institute/sabermath/docs/experiment-additional.md

 # Construction-pipeline checks

 Two checks on how the benchmark's relevance scores were produced.
-The pipeline they analyse is in `build_benchmark/`.

 ## Prerequisites